Utah Truck Accident Laws & Regulations

 • Commercial delivery of trailers or semitrailers carrying no cargo: 82 feet

 Commercial trucks are also subject to a height limit of 14 feet and a width limit of eight feet, six inches.
-Any truck that does not comply with these height, weight, and length rules must obtain an oversized load permit to operate on Utah roads.
+Any truck not complying with these height, weight, and length rules must obtain an oversized load permit to operate on Utah roads.

 Utah CDL Requirements